Code Inspection and Quick-Fixes in C++

 To find out what kind of code inspections ReSharper provides, check out the full list of ReSharper C++ code inspections.

-To learn how to customize code inspection, see Configuring Code Inspection Settings.
+To learn how to customize code inspection, see Configure Code Inspection Settings.

 Quick-fixes let you automatically resolve most of code issues found with code inspection.
 If one or more quick-fixes are available for a code issue, you will see the corresponding action indicator when your caret is on the highlighted code.
 Press Alt+Enter to see and apply the desired fix.